svv2014/OctoPrint-xMatters-integration/README.md

 ## TODO
 * prompt usert to do full restart after plugin install
+* Add test button to check integration with xMatters
 * custom messages
 * option to send a photo with notification